dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/huawei-obs.md

 To upload a binary file (for example, _.jpg_, _.zip_), invoke the Huawei OBS binding with a `POST` method and the following JSON body:

-> Note: by default, a random UUID is generated, if we don't specify the `key`.
-See the example below for Metadata support to set the destination file name.
-This API can still be used to upload a regular file (i.e., plain text).
+> Note: by default, a random UUID is generated, if you don't specify the `key`.
+See the example below for metadata support to set the destination file name.
+This API can be used to upload a regular file, such as a plain text file.

 ```json
 {